syncfusion-content/fileformat-docs/File-Formats/PDF/Supported-and-Unsupported-Features.md

 ---
-title: Supported and Unsupported Features
+title: Supported and Unsupported Features | Syncfusion
 description: This section explains about features available in Essential PDF and their availability in different platforms.
 platform: file-formats
 control: PDF